- Make a Donation

 Children and their families living in the West Bank and Gaza are among the Middle East's most vulnerable populations.
 The health of children is particularly at risk and the World Health Organization has expressed concern over the state of public health care in the West Bank and Gaza.
 Food insecurity is also on the rise; girls and boys under the age of five are particularly vulnerable with one in 10 suffering from stunting.
 Unemployment among Palestinians is also steadily increasing and currently stands at around 23 percent.

-Israel has a very strong social services system that meets the needs of most of the children in that nation, as well as a robust emergency response program that aids children in these types of conflict situations.
-They have not asked for additional assistance from Save the Children since this conflict escalated last week.
+Israel has a very strong social services system that meets the needs of most of the children in that nation, as well as a robust emergency response program.
 Save the Children has an early childhood development program for children in need in the Nazareth community, as well as a long-term development project in Northern Israel.

 In the West Bank and Gaza, Save the Children implements programs in the areas of education, economic opportunities and psychosocial health.
 In addition, our work in humanitarian assistance, child protection and youth development are crucial crosscutting themes in our programs.